(1) College Vergil Commentary (22 mb, pdf., 1st ed., 25Jun21) Now in paperback for $9.95 USD

 This pdf linked above includes all the selections on the College Board AP (Advanced Placement) syllabus for Vergil’s Aeneid in 63 Lessons.
 Each lesson includes Latin text, corresponding vocabulary, and grammatical notes in a two-page format:

 - Book 6: 295-332, 384-425, 450-476, 847-899

-(3) Student Translation Sheets (pdf, 6Aug20) This 63-page pdf includes the Latin text with lined spaced for translation or notes—very useful for note-taking and scansion practice.
+(3) Student Translation Sheets as pdf (pdf, 06Aug20) This 63-page pdf includes the Latin text with lined spaced for translation, notes, or scansion practice.
 Each page corresponds to one of the 63 lessons in the commentary.
 Readers are encouraged to print these pages back to back and take notes as they read through the commentary.

-The presentations include six lines of Vergil per slide in black font on a white background.
+(5) PowerPoint presentations for instructors (31Jan14, .zip, .ppt) This presentations include six lines of Vergil per slide in black font on a white background.
 Teachers can project these slides on a whiteboard, for example, and use colored whiteboard markers to annotate the text as they read in class.
-Sample #1 shows how a teacher can add simple animation (red font appears through a click-prompt) to reinforce grammar explanations offered by student in class, and Sample #2 shows how a teacher can add simple animation to provide supplement vocabulary when encouraging smoother sight-reading.
+Sample #1 shows how a teacher can add simple animation (red font appears through a click-prompt) to reinforce grammar explanations offered by student in class, and Sample #2 shows how a teacher can add simple animation to provide vocabulary help when encouraging smoother sight-reading.

 (6) Recommend Changes directly on a pdf of College Vergil: This link opens Adobe Docs and allows anyone to pin and make comments, corrections, or suggestions to the Vergil commentary pdf.
 I will check these comments weekly and update the pdf on this website regularly.